 Sex Workers

 Sex work is the exchange of sexual services, performances, or products between consenting adults of a legal age and mental capacity to consent for material compensation.
-Sex work only refers to voluntary sexual transactions; it does not refer to human trafficking and other coerced or nonconsentual sexual transactions such as child prostitution.
+Sex work only refers to voluntary sexual transactions.
+It does not refer to human trafficking and other coerced or non consensual sexual transactions such as child prostitution.

 Sex work is diverse and may apply to sexual or erotic activities for payment.
-It goes beyond prostitution, which exclusively describes the exchange of sexual services for payment.
-Types of sex work include various consensual sexual services or erotic performances involving varying degrees of physical contact with clients; examples include webcam modeling, stripping, pole dancing, phone sex, erotic dancing, and erotic massage.
+It goes beyond prostitution, which exclusively describes the exchange of sexual acts for payment.
+Types of sex work include various consensual sexual services or erotic performances involving varying degrees of physical contact with clients, such as webcam modeling, stripping, pole dancing, phone sex, erotic dancing, and erotic massage.

 Sex workers do this work to make a living.
 While sex workers are often asked why they do this work, gas pump attendants, office clerks, doctors and lawyers are seldom asked to explain their motivations behind their profession.
 Being conscious of and challenging this double standard contributes to the social integration of sex workers and, as a result, to the fight against their marginalization.
 At the end of the day sex work, as other work, is an economic activity people engage in to pay for living expenses such as rent, food or bills.

-People who do sex work need to be recognized as full citizens, listened to without being judged, taken seriously, and integrated into the community without fear of being ostracized.
+Individuals working in the sex industry deserve to have better control over their working conditions.
+Sex workers should be recognized as full citizens, listened to without being judged, taken seriously, and integrated into the community without fear of being ostracized.
 They also need their human rights to be recognized and respected, and to have access to public services without discrimination.

 In the case of exotic dancing, states and local municipalities are usually responsible for licensing the conduct and providing regulations for how it may be conducted.
 While some jurisdictions allow things like contact and partial nudity with patrons, others do not.
 Some require that performers be licensed, and others do not.
 The laws are so widely varied that you will need to check with local counsel to have your specific questions answered.
 Visit workplacefairness.org for a directory of employment attorneys.